eunomia-bpf/eunomia-bpf/documents/src/ecli/index.md

 - push - Push a container to an OCI registry.
 - pull - Pull a container from an OCI registry.
 - login - Login to an OCI registry.
+    `ecli` will check [gh](https://cli.github.com/) cache and `GITHUB_TOKEN` env when you login to ghcr.io, either one can be logged into ghcr without entering a token.
 - logout - Logout from an OCI registry.
+    `ecli logout xxx` will remove identity certificates stored under `~/.eunomia`.